AckerlyXu/heima/articles/application-gateway/application-gateway-faq.md

 * Detection of common application misconfigurations (i.e. Apache, IIS, etc.)

-**Q. Does WAF also support DDos prevention?**
+**Q. Does WAF also support DDoS prevention?**

-No, WAF does not provide DDos prevention.
+No, WAF does not provide DDoS prevention.

 ## Diagnostics and Logging